 1. Obtaining GMC registration with a license to practice

-If you already have the any of the following acceptable PG qualifications, then you don’t need PLAB for GMC registration, you can take the accepted PG pathway:
+If you already have any of the following acceptable PG qualifications, then you don’t need PLAB for GMC registration, you can take the accepted PG pathway:

 Please note, the following list is for GMC registration, not for the exemption of Primay FRCA examination as stated above in the article.